Modular vs Manufactured Home: Which Is the Better Option?

 • Depreciating Asset: The value of the manufactured houses may decrease over time unless they’re fixed on a permanent foundation.

-• Lesser Customization Options: The manufactured homes have few to no customization options.
+• Lesser Customization Options: The manufactured homes have few to almost no customization options.

 What Are the Financing Options?